 Once a price is negotiated the Contract is amended to include the purchaser’s details and price agreed.
 Copies of the Contract in this form are considered by both parties and any further negotiations entered into, such as inclusions or settlement period.
 Once all parties are satisfied with the terms of the contract, each party will sign their copy in readiness for exchange and a deposit is paid.

-Representatives for the seller and the purchaser meet to go through the respective Contracts and ensure that both copies are in identical form.
-If so, the Contracts are physical exchanged, and dated.
-Subject to any cooling off period, the contract is now legally binding.
+Representatives for the seller and the purchaser go through the respective Contracts and ensure that both copies are in identical form.
+If so, the Contracts are dated and, subject to any cooling off period, a legally binding agreement is created.

 Once Contracts have been exchanged, there is a minimum 5 business day cooling off period, primarily to enable the buyer to obtain any pre-purchase inspections they require and/or finalise finance.
 During this period the purchaser is entitled to terminate the contract without risk of being sued by the seller for breach of contract.